thimble-bot/thimble-bot/README.md

 ## Requirements

 At the moment, the only requirements are Node.js (preferably 10.2.x or higher) and MySQL.
+Chrome headless is required for puppeteer (the screenshot command).

 Before installing the bot, make sure you have a user created for it, which you will configure properly in the config file.